adiraj0902/Lets-Chat/README.md

-# Firebase Chat App
+# Let's Chat

-Welcome to the Firebase Chat App repository!
+Welcome to Let's Chat!
 This app enables real-time chat functionality using Firebase as the backend.
 Below is a list of key files and their functionalities:

 ## Activity Files